cdelorme/dot-files/readme.md

 - must be executed from a directory you have write permissions on
 - remote install, vim plugins, and colorscheme require either git, or unzip and curl or wget

-_The script will fail silently, skipping any tasks it cannot perform._
+_The script will fail silently, skipping any tasks it cannot perform.
+You can check for failed actions in the log file it generates._

 ### Automatic Downloads